Table of contents

 Technology Commission Funding (TPF Funding)

-Information on applying for TPF funding is available in the Guidelines for TPF funding (PDF, 118 KB) (in German).
+Information about the process of applying for contributions from the TPF Funding can be found in the Guidelines for TPF Funding (PDF, 66 KB) (in German).

 Funding for Technology Platform Investments